peuks/Janzohouse/README.md

 everybody can sign up through the form application and choose between options for booking by email or for get information to prepare the further stays. the form is already set up to include both option: it is up to the user to decide.

-In the section "why choose janzo house bungalow?" there is information for guidance of what to do and place to visit depending of the users mood. there is also a full description of the ressort for have an idea to what to expect while you prepare you holidays.
+In the section "why choose janzo house bungalow?" there is information for guidance of what to do and place to visit depending of the users need. there is also a full description of the ressort for have an idea to what to expect while you prepare you holidays.

 ![Am I Responsive](/assets/images/Capture-d’écran-pour-read-me.png)